How much does an air handler cost?

 An AC tune-up costs $70 to $200, extends the air handler's life, and often prevents the need for costly repairs.

 What’s the difference between an air conditioner and an air handler?

-What’s the difference between air handler and furnace?
+What’s the difference between an air handler and a furnace?

 A furnace burns fuel to produce its own heat and uses a blower motor to distribute the air.
 An air handler connects to a heat pump or AC condenser and distributes air that is heated or cooled by the system.
 Some furnaces can function as an air handler when paired with an evaporator coil.